 Are you in the process of moving to another country for a few years?
 If yes, congratulations!
-You will soon be an expatriate or short expat.
-You are probably very busy right now preparing for your move.
+You will soon be an expatriate.
+You are probably very busy preparing for your move.
 Besides all of the practical issues like applying for a VISA, finding a place to live, a school for the children, redirecting the mail, etc, I wonder if you had time to prepare mentally for your move?

 What are your expectations about your new host country?
 What do you know about it?
 Have you been there before on a vacation, on a business trip, on your look and see trip?

 If you are working for a larger company, they might have offered you a seminar where they invite the whole family to give you some training on how to thrive in a foreign country.
 One of the big topics you would discuss is culture shock.
 But what is culture shock?
 Merriam Webster defines it as:

 "a sense of confusion and uncertainty sometimes with feelings of anxiety that

 may affect people exposed to an alien culture or environment without adequate

 In most cases, there are four emotional phases that you will experience when you live in a foreign country.

 Once you arrive in your host country everything is exciting and new.
 You feel like you are on a holiday that will never end.
 The food tastes delicious, there is so much to see and explore and you proudly send pictures home to let everyone know: you are having the time of your life.
 It is called the honeymoon face and it usually last three months.

 After three months reality kicks in and you realize that some parts of the culture begin to annoy you.
 You get frustrated and you sense that everything was better back home.
 You might question your decision to ever come here in the first place.
 Depending on the culture you might start to miss food, weather, friends and family and speaking in your own language.
 You might get homesick big time.
 If phase two hits you really hard you may even get a depression or an eating disorder, insomnia or some other pain that indicates you are not doing so well.